 "Yes.
 I'm very glad I got what I did.
 And, as you know, I went and got quite a bit of extra from different second hand shops.
 Mostly boys' or mens' stuff to use for work clothes.
-In fact, in the way of women's clothing, I've got only my skirt and blouse and that one dress that needs altering.
+In fact, in the way of women's clothing, I've got only my skirt and blouse and two dresses, one of which still needs altering.
 And just one pair of lisle stockings.
 Don't suppose we'll see any silk or nylon for a bit.
 And I've got just two brassieres."